chinmayic/ODIM/README.md

 This section lists all the operations that you can perform after successfully deploying Resource Aggregator for ODIM.
 You can perform these operations to modify or upgrade the existing Kubernetes deployment.

 <blockquote>

-NOTE:The operations listed in this section are not mandatory.
+NOTE: The operations listed in this section are not mandatory.
 </blockquote>